belong-inc/bbti-api-docs/README.md

 ## [2] Get the price

 - API
-  - `ListPrices` API can be used to get the list of price from the model key information retrieved in [1] and the selected conditions.
+  - `ListPrices` API can be used to get the list of prices from the model key information retrieved in [1] and the selected conditions.
   - Please refer to the APIs section for API details.

 ## [3] Apply trade-in and register the transaction on the Belong side